Celebrating World Mental Health Day

 Takeaway

-World Mental Health Day seeks to raise awareness of many different mental health conditions and the mind-body connection.
+World Mental Health Day seeks to raise awareness of the importance of mental health, reminding us that mental health and well-being are all a global priority.
 This day also attempts to mobilize efforts toward the destigmatization of mental health for people worldwide.
 There are several ways to recognize World Mental Health Day, either individually or with others.

-This year, consider taking a break for self-care and well-being, looking out for warning signs of poor mental health, and reaching out to a counselor for therapeutic guidance and support—whether for yourself or on behalf of a family member or loved one.
+This year, consider taking a break for self-care and well-being, looking out for warning signs of poor mental health, and reaching out to a counselor for therapeutic guidance and support—whether for your own mental health needs or on behalf of a family member or loved one.
 If you don’t feel comfortable with in-person therapy, you might consider online therapy, which allows you to connect with a therapist from home or anywhere with an internet connection.
 Take the first step toward getting support with your mental health and contact BetterHelp today.